LLMs run culture as code. This may have implications for how to make them better.

 From this simple sentence, a great deal of implied information about the world may be extrapolated, and logical relationships may be defined.
 A substantial fraction of this information is embedded in the transformer program through the tokenization and training process, but with billions of pages of data, not just one simple sentence.

-These remarkable capabilities are part and parcel of the cultural data transpiled to the semantic vector program that runs on the transformer machine.
+LLMs' "intelligent" behavior—their ability to communicate, reason, and interact—is not an intrinsic property of the transformer architecture.
+Instead, it emerges from the sheer scale and diversity of the training data.
+These remarkable capabilities are part and parcel of the cultural data transpiled to the semantic vector program on the transformer virtual machine.
 This program is a fragment of human culture, recompiled and ported to a transformer architecture target device.

 This may seem like a distinction without a distinction, but it is not.
 It informs the selection and creation of training data since it elucidates the source of unanticipated capability - information implied but not necessarily symbolically represented in the training data.

+The history of computing is, in many ways, a history of attempts to formalize human language and thought.
 Humanity has worked to create machine-understanding of language since the inception of programmable digital computing nearly eight decades ago.
 All programming languages and assembler mnemonics reflect this struggle.

+The future of LLMs—and of synthetic intelligence more broadly—will be shaped by how well we understand and harness the power of culture-as-code.
 We need to recognize the role of our cultural heritage in enabling synthetic intelligence.
 To make the most of this resource, we must actively engage in its curation to ensure that the richness of human thought and creativity continues to be represented well into the future.